 The team of six is broken into two pilots (who steer laterally and vertically), two gunners (who hit buttons to fire guns), and two engineers (who hit buttons to repair the ship).
 The visuals on the ride are beautiful, but you might find yourself a bit too distracted by your job to really appreciate them.

 Some people say pilot is the best job.
 It’s the most challenging, has the best view, and is entirely forward facing.
-Honestly, we didn’t mind being engineers (we’ve also been pilots), as you have a good view of all the action and your job is really easy.
+Honestly, we don’t mind being engineers (we’ve also been pilots), as you have a good view of all the action and your job is really easy.

 What we’re looking most forward to—and what we haven’t experienced yet—is how Disney is pitching the ride experience to impact the rest of your day.